inigoLlamaPeon/Algorithmic_Toolbox_Coursera/README.md

 # Algorithmic Toolbox - Coursera
+This repository contains my solutions to Algorithmic Toolbox course (UC San Diego - Coursera) assignments.

+## _About_
-The course covers basic algorithmic techniques and ideas for computational problems arising frequently in practical applications: sorting and searching, divide and conquer, greedy algorithms, dynamic programming.
+_The course covers basic algorithmic techniques and ideas for computational problems arising frequently in practical applications: sorting and searching, divide and conquer, greedy algorithms, dynamic programming.
 We will learn a lot of theory: how to sort data and how it helps for searching; how to break a large problem into pieces and solve them recursively; when it makes sense to proceed greedily; how dynamic programming is used in genomic studies.
-You will practice solving computational problems, designing new algorithms, and implementing solutions efficiently (so that they run in less than a second).
+You will practice solving computational problems, designing new algorithms, and implementing solutions efficiently (so that they run in less than a second)._

 ## _Syllabus_